 When any vacation sadly comes to a close, the only sanctitude you have when you get home is going through all the amazing photos you took.
 But when it comes to photography, not all holiday destinations are created equal.
 Have you ever planned a trip based on the pictures you’ll take?
 Well, it might be time to start.
-Everyone is a professional snapper these days thanks to the high-tech cameras on our smartphones, and we take billions of images around the world every day—here are a few photography pointers before you leave.
+Everyone is a professional snapper these days thanks to the high-tech cameras on our smartphones, and we take billions of images around the world every day.

-Read through our list of the best places to photograph around the world and start planning your next adventure.
-(And if we missed a place, don't worry, we plan on adding to this bucket list.
-Consider it a work in progress.)
+If we missed a place, don't worry, we plan on adding to this bucket list.
+Consider it a work in progress.

 From the marshes and grasslands of the Amboseli National Reserve, which provides refuge for elephants during the dry season, to the majestic Mount Kilimanjaro and the savannas, Kenya is home to some of the world’s most dynamic landscapes.
 Combine this with wide-ranging wildlife and the colorful Massai communities, and you have the perfect recipe for photography magic.

 Machu Picchu, Peru